 - Sell stop – an order to sell after the value of a currency drops to the specified value in the hope that it will keep on falling

 It is not uncommon to find pivot points drawn up on real-time Forex charts by technical analysts, but it isn’t just they who use them.
 As a fundamental analyst, pivot points are just as important in your trading career.
-In order to know where to place pending orders in anticipation of news releases, pivot points will be your guides.
+To know where to place pending orders in anticipation of news releases, pivot points will be your guides.